• Skip to primary navigation

 • ×

-Jump to Recipe Print Recipe
+Jump to Recipe Watch Video

 A big bowl of creamy tomato soup swirled with cashew cream and topped with green onions.
 Beside the bowl is a rustic spoon and a cutting board with whole grain bread.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
-Please read our disclaimers page for more information.
+Please read my disclaimers page for more information.

 A large bowl of homemade tomato soup swirled with cashew cream and topped with green onion.
 Surrounding the bowl is a board with cashew cream, bread and on the other side is a linen napkin, spoon and bowl of chopped green onion.